A month on, how mould-breaking does Sadiq Khan’s election as mayor of London feel?

 And a fillip in UKIP support – up from 2% in 2012 to 3.6% this year – isn’t much to be proud of.
 If UKIP can’t get more than 3.6% against the background noise of an EU referendum campaign they are probably finished in London long-term (in 2004 UKIP’s candidate – the boxing manager Frank Maloney, now Kellie Maloney – got 6.2% of first preference votes).

 UKIP’s candidate this time, Peter Whittle, is something of an enigma.
 He’s a journalist who runs a neo-con think-tank, the New Culture Forum, and used to be a presenter on a conservative online TV channel, 18 Doughty Street.
-I had a brush with Peter Whittle in 2006 when he was a Tory council candidate standing against me in the ultra-marginal Blackheath Westcombe ward (a fertile proving ground for Tories: Liz Truss, now environment secretary and MP for South-West Norfolk, had been a losing candidate there in 2002).
+I had a brush with Peter Whittle in 2006 when he was a Tory council candidate standing against me in the ultra-marginal Blackheath Westcombe ward (a fertile proving ground for Tories: Liz Truss, now MP for South-West Norfolk and environment secretary, had been a losing candidate there in 2002).

 Labour drew attention to an article Whittle had written a few months before in the Sunday Times, railing against immigration and entitled How my Neighbourhood was lost to the Multiculture.
 Whittle immediately instructed libel lawyers Carter Ruck, who accused Labour of labelling Whittle a racist (we hadn’t) and pressed Labour to pay his legal bill (we didn’t).
 The party did agree to stop distribution of a particular leaflet (which the lawyers said contained one questionable adjective) and we did issue a statement of clarification to the households who had already been delivered it.
 But the row soon blew over, the election went ahead, and as usual in this hyper-marginal ward the result was close: the Tories gained a seat but I defeated Peter Whittle and survived as the only Labour councillor.